brainthinks/diy-router/README.md

 ## Research Notes

-### DHCP Server
+Networking at this level is not in my wheelhouse, so I had to do a small amount of research - the entire first run of the project took me about 12 hours.
+Here are the things I learned that didn't make it into the official steps.

-Since networking at this level is not in my wheelhouse, I did a small amount of research and it seems that the ISC products and dnsmasq are the most common FOSS DHCP servers that I should consider.
+I wasn't sure if I wanted to use `dnsmasq`, since it seemed at first glance to be Renaud's personal preference rather than an established industry standard (I turned out to be wrong).
+I looked at some alternatives, and it seems that the ISC products and dnsmasq are the most common FOSS DHCP servers that I should consider.
 Kea is a replacements for ISC-DHCP, so I really only compared Kea with dnsmasq.
 Based on the limited reading and research I have done, I am settling on dnsmasq because a) it is what the 16.04 guide I am using uses, b) it is allegedly best suited for small/home networks, c) is less resource intensive, and d) I didn't find any comments about any major drawbacks that will affect my use case.

 Another big issue for me getting `dnsmasq` to work was its conflict with `systemd-resolved`.
 By default in the Ubuntu 18.04 version that I have installed, `systemd-resolved` listens on `127.0.0.53:53` by default, and for whatever reason this conflicts with `dnsmasq`, or at least with the way I have it configured.
 It seems that this was a problem other people had to (check the links in the Resources section below).
 It seems that right now, the `systemd-resolved` option of `DNSStubListener` is undocumented.
 I was able to find the options buried in a github issue comment.
 Solving that one took a while.
 I got lucky, because as of the time of this writing, the comment that contains the valid enum options was made just 10 days ago!
 Also, modifying this gets rid of the default DNS resolution (or something like that), so you appear to lose your internet connection.
 Re-instating the `nameservers` property in `netplan` was something I had to figure out on my own.
 Thankfully, it is well documented and in many of the examples I looked at.

-By far, the biggest problem I ran into was an issue where every sudo command got slow, and every network request took a long time to initialize.
+By far, the biggest problem I ran into (2 - 3 hours, and I almost gave up) was an issue where every sudo command got slow, and every network request took a long time to initialize.
 Sometimes, the network requests would fail, and after a while, the domain name resolution was failing every time.
 This turned out to be an issue with the IP address I had chosen for my network bridge - you MUST create the bridge on a different subnet!
 Meaning that if you are getting your internet from 192.168.1.1, you cannot use 192.168.1.x!
 That is why all of my default configurations are 192.168.2.x.
+Seems obvious looking back, but for some reason I didn't think the same subnet on independent adapters would cause an issue.

 ## Resources